 Enrolment in the PhD shall be for a minimum period of two (2) years and a maximum period of four (4) years for full-time study, or a minimum of four (4) years and a maximum period of eight (8) years for part-time study.
 However, international candidates must enroll as a full-time student.

 Remarks.
-For PhD students under Curtin Malaysia Postgraduate Scholarship (CMPRS), the full scholarships are awarded for three years.
+For PhD students under Curtin Malaysia Postgraduate Scholarship (CMPRS), the full scholarships are only awarded for three years.
 Scholarship extensions (tuition fee waiver only) of 2 x 3 months may be granted subject to good progress of the project and approval from CMGS.
 Therefore, these students are strongly recommended to complete their programmes within three years.
 Otherwise, students and/or their supervisor may have to provide the tuition fee and stipend on their own in the fourth year.

 HDR Consumables Reimbursable Items List (subject to prior approval from CMGS)

-- Travel, accommodation, and living expenses related to fieldwork/research data collection;
+- Expenses related to fieldwork/research data collection;

 - Transcription from interviews, and translation services;